shenwei356/csvtk/doc/docs/usage.md

 9. csvtk writes gzip files very fast, much faster than the multi-threaded pigz, therefore there's no need to pipe the result to gzip/pigz. csvtk also supports reading and writing xz (.xz), zstd (.zst) and Bzip2 (.bz2) formats.

+10. Less than half of the subcommands support >1 file.

 ## Table of Contents